ml-research/vlol-dataset-gen/README.md

 The classification rule noted in classification_rule.pl can be adjusted according to the requirements.
 This allows us to increase or decrease the complexity of the rule-based problem incorporated into the generated dataset.
 Herby the classification rule must be expressed in the Prolog description language using the provided descriptors.
-Furthermore, by resorting the defined descriptors, it is also possible to define and apply new descriptors.
+However, by resorting the defined descriptors, it is also possible to define and apply new descriptors.

 ### Dataset structure
 Once the dataset is generated we can find it in the folder TrainGenerator/output/.
 The dataset is structured as follows: